koush/docs.scrypted.app/homekit.md

 ## HomeKit Bridge vs Accessory Mode

 HomeKit can connect to two different types of devices: `Accessories` and `Bridges`. `Bridges` host multiple devices, while `Accessories` only host one.
 By default, cameras in Scrypted are paired in `Accessory Mode`.
 Each Camera in Scrypted will have its own QR Code.
-While this can be tedious to set up compared to Home Assistant and Homebridge, which `Bridge` their cameras, `Accessory Mode` results in better performance:
+While this can be tedious to set up compared to Home Assistant and Homebridge which `Bridge` their cameras, `Accessory Mode` results in better performance:

 When HomeKit connects to a `Bridge`, it can only send and receive one request and response at a time.
 That means if any device on that `Bridge`, requests to all other devices on that Bridge are delayed until the slow device sends a response.
 This delay can be particularly troublesome when the camera is slow to respond to snapshot requests.